Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Abstract

 \section{Abstract}

-We present findings on the detection of Magnesium II (\Mgiinospace, $\lambda$ = 2796, 2803${\rm \AA}$) absorbers in data from the Early Data Release (EDR) of the Dark Energy Spectroscopic Instrument (DESI).
+We present findings of the detection of Magnesium II (\Mgiinospace, $\lambda$ = 2796, 2803${\rm \AA}$) absorbers from the early data release of the Dark Energy Spectroscopic Instrument (DESI).
 DESI is projected to obtain spectroscopy of approximately 3 million quasars (QSOs), of which over 99\% are anticipated to be at redshifts greater than z $>$ 0.3, such that DESI would be able to observe an associated or intervening \Mgii absorber illuminated by the background QSO.
 We have developed an autonomous supplementary spectral pipeline that detects such systems through an initial line-fitting process and then confirms line properties using a Markov Chain Monte Carlo (MCMC) sampler.
-Based upon both a visual inspection and the reanalysis of coadded observations, we estimate this sample to have a completeness of 82.6\% and purity of 99.1\%.
-We determine our completeness by re-searching for detected \Mgii absorbers in coadded data with fewer observations (and therefore lower signal-to-noise).
+Based upon a visual inspection of resulting systems, we estimate that this sample has a purity greater than $99$\%.
+We have also investigated the completeness of our sample in regards to both the signal-to-noise properties of the input spectra and the rest-frame equivalent width (W$_0$) of the absorber systems.
 From a parent catalog containing \ParentQSO quasars, we detect a total of \FinalSample \Mgii absorption systems following a series of quality cuts.
 Extrapolating from this occurrence rate of 28.8\% implies a catalog at the completion of the five-year DESI survey that contains over eight hundred thousand \Mgii absorbers.
-The cataloging of these systems will enable significant further research as they carry information regarding circumgalactic medium (CGM) environments, the distribution of intervening galaxies, and the growth of metallicity across the redshift range $0.3\leq z < 2.5$.
+The cataloging of these systems will enable significant further research as they carry information regarding circumgalactic medium environments, the distribution of intervening galaxies, and the growth of metallicity across the redshift range $0.3\leq z < 2.5$.

 \keywords{Catalogs (205), Sky surveys (1464), Cosmology (343), Large-scale structure of the universe (902), AGN host galaxies (2017), Galaxies (573), Galaxy distances (590), Astronomy data analysis (1858), Computational astronomy (293), Quasars (1319), Metal line absorbers (1032), Intergalactic medium (813), Galaxy evolution (594), Quasar absorption line spectroscopy (1317)}